 What do you do?
 Do you accept the challenge or do you go native?
 There’s some important stuff on that website.
 You can’t afford any misinterpretations.

 Oh, but you’re so much better at the language now.
 You might even learn a word or two now that you’ve mastered context.
 You did come to this page knowing it wouldn’t be in English but you didn’t expect Google to show up and give a choice.
-Now what do you do?
+So what to choose?

-13. They think that you don’t understand them.
+13. Native speakers think that you don’t understand them.

 This is always fun.

 If this has ever happened to you, hopefully it was a kind or benign comment.
-That actually happens sometimes.
+That does happen sometimes.
 But if someone is talking trash about you, well, there’s no better time to practice oral communication than when you’re giving someone the shock of their life.

-14. When you speak to someone in your target language and they respond in English.
+14. When you speak your target language and they respond in English.

-If this happens, and you’ve still got even a shred of confidence left, try to pick the conversation back up in your target language.
+If this happens, and you’ve still got a shred of confidence left, try to pick the conversation back up in your target language.
+If you’re really bold, ask them to speak in that language and not English.
 It’s the only way you’re going to get better.

 In one language you’re timid.
-In one language you’re pragmatic.
-In one language you’re a comedian.
+In one you’re pragmatic.
+In one you’re a comedian.
 It’s not uncommon.

 16. It’s hard to be in multicultural locales.